gschmutz/event-driven-microservices-workshop/02-working-with-kafka-broker/README.md

 docker exec -ti kafka-1 bash
 ```

+## Create, Delete, Describe or Change Kafka Topics

-if we just execute the `kafka-topics` command without any options, a help page is shown
+To create, delete, describe and change Kafka topics over the command line, use the `kafka-topics` command.
+If you run it without any options, a help page is shown

 ```bash
 root@kafka-1:/# kafka-topics